volfco/website/content/posts/building-my-cloud.one-step-at-a-time.md

 Kubernetes solves the issues Nomad has when it comes to resource allocation, but has a new set of issues.

-The big one is complexity of the system in part due to the amount of batteries that are included.
+The big one is complexity of the system, and building on top of it.
+If you use kubernetes, you really need to go all in to properly take advantage of it.

 ### Mesosphere